InjectionSoftwareDevelopment/InjectionBlog/_posts/2018-11-3-Review-of-the-eJPT.md

 The exam scenario itself drops you into an internal penetration test for a client.
 The scenario defines the rules of engagement, read this carefully as some things, such as brute forcing on a particular network, may NOT be allowed.
-This document will also provide you with a starting IP to ping, and from there you can use that information to discover more host on the network you've been dropped into.
+This document will also provide you with a starting IP to ping, and from there you can use that information to discover more hosts on the network you've been dropped into.